pdaether/Sublime-SymfonyCommander/README.md

 If you need some Symfony code snippets in addition to this package just install [sublime-symfony2](https://github.com/raulfraile/sublime-symfony2).
 It is a great package for speed up your Symfony 2 development as well.

 ## Changelog

+**2012-07-13** (1.2.1)

+- Autocompletion for templates and entities
+- Optimized the autocompletion logig further
+- SymfonyCommander Autocompletion now works in YAML and XML files too

 **2012-07-05** (1.2.0)